csartisan/docs/index.md

 ## Preface

 Welcome editor, developer, or designer!
 This is the homepage of the documentation for all forms of contributing to [csartisan.org](csartisan.org).
 If you are not currently a contributor to CSArtisan, this guide may not be relevant to you.
-These docs are organized into multiple paths to cater to different levels of understanding.

-This guide incorporates important rules from the Brand Guidelines.
+This guide has been created exclusively by and for CSArtisan club members.
 While it pulls from online guides, it is unique and not a replica of any of them.
 We recommend using this guide exclusively- unless troubleshooting is not covered here.

 __All software linked is completely safe to use.__